Tim Keefe: Major league career

-Keefe was very well paid for his career, yet he was a leading member of the Brotherhood of Professional Base Ball Players, an early players' union that fought for the welfare of players.
+Keefe was very well paid for his career and was a leading member of the Brotherhood of Professional Base Ball Players, an early players' union that fought for the welfare of players.
 He assisted his brother-in-law Monte Ward to form the Players' League for the 1890 season.
 As a co-organizer of the Players' League, he recognized that he might be financially vulnerable if the league failed to make money.
 Keefe transferred ownership of his real estate assets to his mother so that they would remain safe from any legal rulings.

 Shortly before the Players' League was founded, Keefe had started a sporting goods business in New York with W. H. Becannon, a former employee of baseball owner and sporting goods entrepreneur Albert Spalding.
 Keefe and Becannon manufactured the Keefe ball, the official baseball of the league.
 Spalding and the other NL owners fought against the new league, employing legal and financial maneuvers (such as slashing NL ticket prices) that made competition difficult.
 The Players' League folded after one season.

 In the 1891 preseason, Keefe refused a salary offer of $3,000 from New York; he had earned $4,500 in the previous season.
 Keefe said, "I want to play in New York, but I never will for a $3,000 salary...
 To tell you the truth, however, I do not think I am wanted in the New York team, and this cutting method is being pursued to keep me out."
 Keefe ultimately signed with the team for a $3,500 salary.

 During the 1891 season, Keefe was released by New York.
 He was drawing a high salary and was not meeting the expectations of the team's leadership.
 After his release, Keefe said, "I hate to leave New York, am very fond of it, and would do all in my power for New York, but what am I to do?
 I have been systematically done by the New York Baseball Club...
 They would not let me play, and when I did get a chance, I worked under a disadvantage.
 I feel that I am just as good a player as I ever was."

 Keefe moved to the Philadelphia Phillies after his release from the Giants.
 He retired after the 1893 season with 342 wins (10th all time), a 2.62 ERA, and 2,562 strikeouts.
 His 2,562 strikeouts were a major league record at the time of his retirement.
-He was also the first pitcher to achieve three 300-plus strikeout seasons, done during his dominating prime in the 1880s in which he won the most games of the decade with 291.
+He was also the first pitcher to achieve three 300-plus strikeout seasons, done during his dominating prime in the 1880s in which he won the most games of the decade with 291, four more than Pud Galvin's 287.
 He still holds the record for having wins in the most ballparks, with 47.